darwinia-network/crab-docs/docs/builders/integrations/bridges/eth/chainbridge.md

 The generic handler address is:
 ```
-{{ networks.moonbase.chainbridge.generic_handler }}
+{{ networks.pangolin.chainbridge.generic_handler }}
 ```

 If you are interested in implementing this functionality, you can reach out directly to us via our [Discord server](https://discord.com/invite/PfpUATX).
 We'll be happy to discuss this implementation.

-### Moonbase Alpha ChainBridge UI {: #moonbase-alpha-chainbridge-ui }
+### pangolin Alpha ChainBridge UI {: #pangolin-alpha-chainbridge-ui }

-If you want to play around with transferring ERC20S tokens from Moonbase Alpha to Kovan or Rinkeby without having to set up the contracts in Remix, you can checkout our [Moonbase Alpha ChainBridge UI](https://moonbase-chainbridge.netlify.app/transfer).
+If you want to play around with transferring ERC20S tokens from pangolin Alpha to Kovan or Rinkeby without having to set up the contracts in Remix, you can checkout our [pangolin Alpha ChainBridge UI](https://pangolin-chainbridge.netlify.app/transfer).